 Podia vs Thinkific: What’s the Verdict?

-It’s a tricky one, as both platforms are great.
+It’s a tricky one, as both course platform options are great.
 In terms of course creation, you can create interesting, varied courses using either one – they both work pretty similar in that regard.
 Their integrations are very similar, too.

 However, both of them have drawbacks.
 Not being able to email your customers when a new bit of drip content is released is really inconvenient, and that lets Thinkific down.
 However, Podia’s course and websites are nowhere near as customizable as Thinkific’s courses.